astropy/pyvo/docs/pyvo/data_access.rst

 Internet connections.
 It also allows to retrieve the query result from an uri, which is handy for crossmatches etc.

-From the caller's perspective, they are nearly the same as synchronous queries, except that they return a :py:class:`~pyvo.dal.tap.AsyncTAPJob` object instead of a result.
+They have nearly the same functionality as synchronous queries, except that they return a :py:class:`~pyvo.dal.tap.AsyncTAPJob` object instead of a result.